People working in the beef cattle industry are exposed to a range of potential injury hazards.

 - use cattle crushes, head bails and cradles to restrain cattle.

 Safe loading and unloading of cattle

-In Queensland there have been many incidents were workers have either been seriously or fatally injured during the loading or unloading of cattle activities.
+In Queensland there have been many incidents where workers have been seriously or fatally injured during the loading and unloading of cattle.

 All staff need to be fully trained in the correct use of rural plant such as:

 - cattle crushes